Wednesday, April 22, 2009

 The 2009 version of the race was markedly different from the previous year.
 Gusty winds were replaced by ideal conditions.
 A cool start was followed by a moderately warm day that made for superb running.

-A record number of entrants, 75 eager soles, toed the Start line.
+A record number of entrants, 150 eager soles, toed the Start line.
 Of course they had to listen to the RD deliver his usual spiel before their legs were given the signal to do their thing.

-Dan Mancini and Tim O'Rourke, attempting to break the National 50K record for their respective age groups, were the first one to sail through the South Aid Station.
+Dan Mancini and Tim O'Rourke, attempting to break the National 50K record for their respective age groups, were the first ones to sail through the South Aid Station.
 Zach Landman, John Brooks and his friend Candace held out cups of liquids for them and the other runners following in their wake.

 The first few laps were fast and furious with Dan and Tim running together.
 They were followed into the North Aid Station by Scott Dunlap, Jean Pommier and the other fast runners.